List of Batwoman characters: Luke Fox / Batwing

-Lucius "Luke" Fox, Jr. (portrayed by Camrus Johnson; seasons 1–3) is a staunch Dark Knight loyalist and the son of Lucius Fox who keeps Wayne Tower secure in Batman's absence but understands that Gotham needs a new hero.
+Lucas "Luke" Fox (portrayed by Camrus Johnson; seasons 1–3) is a staunch Dark Knight loyalist and the son of Lucius Fox who keeps Wayne Tower secure in Batman's absence but understands that Gotham needs a new hero.

 In season two, Luke helps out Ryan Wilder when she becomes the current Batwoman following Kate's disappearance.
 When Luke was shot by Russell Tavaroff and Wolf Spider secretly administers the Desert Rose serum, Luke ends up in a purgatory state where he sees his father looking out the window as a subconscious form of Bruce Wayne advises him to either live or die.
 Regardless, Luke awakens from his coma.
 When Tavaroff made bail, Luke encountered him at a bar where he partook in a poker game that John Diggle was involved him.
 Afterwards, Tavaroff tried to attack him outside the bar only for Diggle to fight him off.
 Then Luke and Diggle compared how they lost their fathers as Diggle advises him to take the right path as the Bat-Signal gives off a Morse code.
 Luke later takes on the Batwing mantle where he saves Mary from a powered Russell Tavaroff.

 In season three, Luke works to improve the Batwing costume where he meets the A.I. version of his father within it.
 When Mary becomes Poison Mary, she steals the Lucius Fox A.I. from the Batwing suit and gives it to Marquis.
 Luke managed to reclaim the A.I. when he and Sophie infiltrate Wayne Enterprises.
 When it comes to stopping a Batblimp that is going to detonate enough to dump Joker acid on Gotham City, Batwing manages to divert it to a desolate part of Gotham City at the sacrifice of the Lucius Fox A.I.